hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - occurred when asking a user for input
   - mitigate:
     - check parameters to ensure actual values
-    - use prepared statements amd parameterized queries
+    - use prepared statements and parameterized queries
-  - an attack where code is injected into a browser
+  - an attack where <span style="color: #bb6600;">code is injected into a browser</span>
   - inject SQL code (via his browser) into forms, cookies, or HTTP headers that do not use data sanitizing or validation methods of <span style="color: #bb6600;">GET/POST parameters</span>
   - used to <span style="color: #bb6600;">steal information from databases</span>
   - the <span style="text-decoration:underline;">flaw</span> leveraging when exploiting SQL injection: <span style="color: #bb6600;">user input validation</span> in a web page or web application